 Gen Ntaganda was first indicted in 2006 by the International Criminal Court (ICC) for allegedly recruiting child soldiers during the Democratic Republic of Congo's bloody five-year war.

 He was transferred to the The Hague following his surrender at the US embassy in Rwanda in March 2013.

 His surrender has been described by some analysts as an act of self-preservation, motivated by the danger he was in after losing a power-struggle within his M23 rebel group.

 Additional charges of rape, murder, persecution based on ethnic grounds and the deliberate targeting of civilians were added in May 2012 as a result of evidence given during the trial of his co-accused and former boss, warlord Thomas Lubanga - the first person to be found guilty by the court two months earlier.

-A witness testified that as a child he fought alongside "The Terminator" - saying he was a man who "kills people easily".
+A witness testified that as a child he had fought alongside "The Terminator" - saying he was a man who "kills people easily".

 The Terminator at a glance

 - Born in 1973, grew up in Rwanda